The Paper Assistant Becomes the Pre-Submission Referee

 Benchmark and Pilot Evidence

 For deployment evidence, the paper reports pilots with STOC 2026 and ICML 2026.
 Authors received one PAT review days to weeks before the final deadline, outside the formal peer-review process.
 Across the two programs, the authors report more than 4,700 reviewed submissions.
-Survey cohorts were 124 for STOC and 733 for ICML; 97% of STOC respondents and 92.1% of ICML respondents said they would use PAT again.
+The paper reports 97% of STOC respondents and 92.1% of ICML respondents would use PAT again; ICML's public retrospective separately reports 869 survey responses and the same 92.1% would-use-again figure.

 The sharpest result is not the popularity metric.
 The paper reports that 11.6% of STOC respondents and 35.4% of ICML respondents said PAT identified substantive theory gaps.
-Among ICML respondents, 31% said they ran new experiments because of PAT's review.
+ICML's retrospective says 31% of authors with experimental results reported running new experiments because of the feedback.
+These are self-reported author outcomes, not independent proof that the final papers were more correct, more reproducible, or more likely to deserve acceptance.

 The Automation Ladder